smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 # Popup Menus and Keyboards
 SDL supports modal menus and keyboards.
-These are requests for input from the user based on a list of options you present to the user – that they can respond to via touch or voice (if supported) – or via their own keyboard input.
+The user can respond to the list of menu options via touch, voice (if voice recognition supported by the head unit), or keyboard input.

-There are several advantages and disadvantages to this kind of menu compared to the main menu.
-The main menu should remain more static and should not be updated often and only in predictable ways.
-The main menu is the best way to perform navigation for your app.
-By contrast, a popup menu is better for a selection of options for your app, and allows for a keyboard to be available for search or other user input.
+There are several UX considerations to take into account when designing your menus.
+The main menu should should not be updated very often and should act as navigation for your app.
+Popup menus should be used to present a selection of options to your user.
+They can also be used to show a keyboard that lets your user perform a search or provide user input.

 ## Presenting a Popup Menu
-You may think of presenting a popup menu as presenting a modal `UITableViewController` to request input from the user.
-You may chain together menus to drill down, however, it is recommended to do so judiciously, as requesting too much input from the driver while he is driving will be distracting and may result in your app being rejected by OEMs.
+Presenting a popup menu is similiar to presenting a modal view to request input from your user.
+It is possible to chain together menus to drill down, however, it is recommended to do so judiciously.
+Requesting too much input from a driver while they are driving is distracting and may result in your app being rejected by OEMs.

 | Layout Mode                | Formatting Description |
 | -------------------------- | ---------------------- |